-Rolling hills, grand castles, ambient pubs: there’s no denying, Scotland is one of the most glorious places you can visit.
-From sipping on whisky in local distilleries to hiking through the highlands, there’s a lot to love about this wee country.
 After all, how could you not adore a country whose national animal is the unicorn?
 Answer: you couldn’t.
-This magical place has a whole catalogue of must-see sights – the question is, can you fit them all in?
-To help you out, here’s our recommendation on the very best places to visit in Scotland.
+This magical place has a whole catalogue of must-see sights.
+The question is, can you fit them all in?
+To help you out, here’s our inside tips on the very best places to visit in Scotland.

 Scotland’s capital is sure to be on any traveller’s bucket list; from historic castles and lively bar scenes to arresting photo-worthy vistas, it’s not one to miss (and it’s home to some of the best pubs in the UK).
 As you walk along the cobblestone streets of Edinburgh, you’ll feel transported to a magical world of medieval relics, Georgian architecture and hidden nooks.

 Hit up Edinburgh Castle for a taste of royal life.
 A former royal palace, military garrison, fortress and prison, it towers above the city skyline and is steeped in rich history – you’ll learn a lot on your visit, plus be treated to spectacular views from the top.
 Also, check out the Palace of Holyroodhouse, National Museum of Scotland and the mountain peak of Arthur’s Seat just outside the city.